Cape Cod Style Interior - Design Ideas That Feel Fresh

 -

-Hang framed photos of the sea, vintage nautical maps, or abstract ocean-inspired prints.
-Even botanical illustrations that hint at coastal flora can work.
+Consider hanging framed photographs of the ocean, vintage nautical maps, or abstract artwork that evokes the sea.
+Even the botanical prints that vaguely suggest coastal plants will be effective.
 Keep frames simple: white, light wood, or silver.
-This subtle nod to the shoreline ties your space to the Cape Cod spirit.
+This subtle nod to the shoreline will connect your space to Cape Cod’s spirit.

 -